Bob Bindig: Personal life

 Bindig was born in Buffalo, New York, but eventually moved to Orchard Park.
-He married Doris Krull in 1941, with whom he had five children, five grandchildren, and one great grandchild.
+He married Doris Krull in 1941, with whom he had five children, five grandchildren, and one great-grandchild.
 As a hobby, he collected comic pages, of who he described as the "real greats".
 While deployed with the US Army, he sent letters to his wife, with colourful drawings on the envelopes that portrayed what he was doing or thinking.

 Career

 After high school, Bindig went to work for a local newspaper's art department in 1939.
 In 1943, while Bindig was creating test drawings to apply for a job at Walt Disney, he was drafted into the US Army.
 He joined the Medical Corps, and became the head of the art department, where he was assigned to illustrate military manuals and publications.
 In 1945, he was sent to the Philippines to illustrate propaganda leaflets.
 After WW2, he was placed in Korea.
 During his time there, he created a wordless comic strip titled "The Mischievous Twin Bears" for a local Korean newspaper.

-After returning to the USA, Bindig became an advertising artist, where he worked for firms such as Fisher-Price, Rich Products Corporation, and National Gypsum for ten years before choosing to become a freelancer.
+After returning to the US, Bindig became an advertising artist, where he worked for firms such as Fisher-Price, Rich Products Corporation, and National Gypsum for ten years before choosing to become a freelancer.
 He also created the character of Buster Bison as the mascot for the AAA Buffalo Bisons baseball team.
 Bindig retired from his career in advertising in 1986.
 After his retirement, he took over "Adventures of the Big Boy".
 He drew for the series from 1985 to 1995, then retired a final time.

 Along with being an advertising art director, Bindig was also a comics historian who assisted the Dutch comic book store and art gallery Lambiek with numerous exhibitions.

 In 2000, the Library of Congress selected some of Bindig's work for the "Art of War" website, part of the Veterans History Project.